 Based on the full-size S90, buyers interested in a wagon-ized version of Volvo’s flagship sedan have two options: the V90 or the rugged-looking V90 cross-country.
 The V90 offers all of the refinement of the S90 in a more practical, long-roof package, while the V90 Cross country adds to the equation body cladding and a raised suspension, for a more adventurous look.
 No matter which one you choose, the V90 offers a spacious, SUV like cargo area combined with car like ride and handling dynamics.
 The V90 and the V90 Cross Country come with either a 250 hp or 316 hp engine mated to an 8-speed automatic transmission.
 The basic V90 is offered in either front- or all-wheel drive guise, while the V90 Cross Country comes exclusively with all-wheel drive.
 Find a Volvo V90 for sale

-Overall, Volvo is one of the more interesting automakers currently thanks to its exclusive use of turbocharged and hybridized 4-cylinder powerplants along with its employment of a unique, Scandinavian design language.
+Overall, Volvo is one of the more interesting automakers currently thanks to its exclusive use of turbocharged and hybridized 4-cylinder powerplants along with an all-electric model.
+We also like its employment of a unique, Scandinavian design language.
 Additionally, Volvo takes a forward-looking approach to car ownership, and is poised to offer more programs like the subscription plan offered on the XC40 in the coming years.
 While the brand’s young products do leave some uncertainty with regard to reliability and depreciation, many buyers will find a lot to love about the new Volvo.
 Find a Volvo for sale